 Petr Cech is a former professional football player, originally from the Czech Republic.
 He spent 11 years with Chelsea as their main goalkeeper and now he is a technical and performance advisor for the Blues.

-He is considered to be one of the best goalkeepers in the European history and also in the Premier League.
+He is considered to be one of the best goalkeepers in football history, keeping the record for most clean sheets in the Premier League.

+In the opening minutes of the game Stephen Hunt, Reading's midfielder, collided with Petr Cech.
 Cech was rushing to the ball as well as Hunt, but as the Czech goalkeeper collected the ball Hunt's right knee hit Cech's head.

 The player said that it happened accidentally, but many claimed that it was intentional.
-Jose Mourinho, who was in charge of Chelsea back in 2006 even blamed Hunt saying that his challenge was "a disgrace".
+Jose Mourinho, who was in charge of Chelsea back in 2006, even blamed Hunt saying that his challenge was "a disgrace".

-However, Cech was immediately replaced by Carlo Cudicini, who also got knocked out in the final minutes of the game, which forced Chelsea captain John Terry to play in goal for the remaining minutes of the match.
+After the accident, Cech was immediately replaced by Carlo Cudicini, who also got knocked out in the final minutes of the game, which forced Chelsea captain John Terry to play in goal for the remaining minutes of the match.

+Cech had undergone surgery for a depressed skull fracture in order to save his life.
 He was rushed to the hospital and if it was not for the fast reaction of the doctors Cech possibly would have died.

 Cech himself admitted that he does not remember anything from the incident.

-In an interview for SkySports the goalkeeper said: “Things could have been different.”
+In an interview for SkySports, the goalkeeper said: “Things could have been different.”

 “The doctors tried not to scare me too much and I never asked too much.”

 " But if you ask my wife, even now, she does not look too well.
 For her, the experience was a thousand times worse than it was for me.”

 "It was a very close call."

+It was remarkable how quick Cech managed to return from such an injury.
 After he came back, he went on to win four FA Cups, 2 Premier League titles and once the Champions League and the Europa League.